 In there:

-Interest expense is a financial expense incurred when a business borrows capital from credit institutions or individuals to serve its business activities.
-Accurately accounting for interest expense helps businesses manage their finances effectively and comply with tax regulations.
-Below are detailed instructions on how to account for reasonable interest expense, capitalize interest expense, and unreasonable interest expense.
+Interest expense is a financial expense incurred when business loans from credit institutions or individuals to serve business operations.
+Accurately accounting for interest expenses helps businesses manage finances effectively and comply with tax regulations.
+Below are detailed instructions on how to account for reasonable interest expenses, capitalize interest expenses, and unreasonable interest expenses.

 Interest expenses are considered reasonable and deductible when calculating corporate income tax (CIT) if they meet the following conditions: